 - Fight for custody when necessary.
 Fighting for an extra few days a year isn’t necessary; advocating to remove your child from an unsafe environment is.
 If your ex has a poorly managed mental illness or addiction, or lacks sufficient parenting skills to provide your child with the basics, then you must hire the best legal team you can and protect your children.

 Don’t let a high conflict ex derail your divorce.
 We can help you learn your rights and protect yourself.
-Safeguard your future and get in touch to schedule your free consultation with a trusted family law attorney.
+Safeguard your future and get in touch to schedule your initial consultation with a trusted family law attorney.
 Call us at 888-888-0919 or click the button below.